prototypefund/Digital_Bargeld-docs/anastasis.rst

 ^^^^^^^^^^^^^^

 This API is used by the Anastasis client to deposit or request **truth** with the escrow provider.

+An **escrow method** specifies an Anastasis provider and how the user should authorize themself.
+The **truth** API allows the user to provide the (encrypted) key share to the respective escrow provider, as well as auxiliary data required for such an respective escrow method.

-As with the policy, the user may be identified and authorized by $ACCOUNT_PUB.
-Note that authentification of the user is optional when uploading truth and depends on the server.
-An Anastasis-server may agree to store truth for free for a certain time period, or charge per truth without associating the truth with an account.
-Hence the "account" argument and signature may be optional.
+An Anastasis-server may store truth for free for a certain time period, or charge per truth operation using GNU Taler.

-.. http:post:: /truth/$UUID[?account=$ACCOUNT_PUB]
+.. http:post:: /truth/$UUID

+  FIXME: high-level description missing.

   :status 204 No content:
     Truth stored successfully.
   :status 304 Not modified:
     The same truth was previously accepted and stored under this UUID.
-  :status 400 Bad request:
-    The $ACCOUNT_PUB is not an EdDSA public key.
-The response body may elaborate on the error.
   :status 402 Payment Required:
-    The account's balance is too low for the specified operation (or the server requires payment to store truth per item).
+    This server requires payment to store truth per item.
     See the Taler payment protocol specification for how to pay.
-    The response body SHOULD provide various means for payment.
+    The response body MAY provide alternative means for payment.
   :status 403 Forbidden:
     The required account signature was invalid.
 The response body may elaborate on the error.
   :status 409 Conflict: